trachten/cpisync/doc/BUGS.md

+TODO:  Move these to issues on github, if they are still relevant

+# Testing of syncs
 There is one bug that is preventing the testing of one way syncs.

 Summary: forkHandleServer(GenSync&, GenSync) doesn't close communicant connection, even if the SyncMethods explicitly